^

 • Long-term smoking.

-• Second hand smoke.
-A person does not smoke himself, but for a long time he is in close contact with smokers.
-At the same time the risk of cancerous growths in a non-smoker increases by 30%.
+• Passive smoking.
+A person does not smoke himself, but is in close contact with smokers for a long time.
+In this case, the risk of cancerous tumors in a non-smoker increases by 30%.

-• Professional activity, production costs of which are inhalation of carcinogens.
+• Professional activity, the production costs of which include the inhalation of carcinogens.

-• Living or working in an area with increased radiation.
+• Living or working in an area with high radiation.

 • Tuberculosis.